20 Lucrative Side Hustles You Can Start Doing Today

-PeoplePerHour and similar websites work to pair freelancers with projects.
-Just be aware that you’ll need to have excellent time management and be willing to hustle for each client if you want to make it in the VA world.
+Just be aware that being a VA requires excellent time management.
+Also, you’ll have to be willing to hustle for each client if you want to make it in this professional space.

 3. Create a Proofreading Service

-This is another choice that’s perfect for college students.
-You can work out a schedule that meshes well with your classes, and put that sentence diagramming skillset to use.
-You can even set up a simple freelancer website to describe and highlight your previous work, qualifications, and services, or use a site like Upwork to establish a reputation.
+This is another lucrative side hustle perfect for college students.
+You can work out a schedule that meshes well with your classes and put that sentence diagramming skillset to use.
+You can even set up a simple freelancer website to describe and highlight your previous work, qualifications, and services.

-As a freelancer, you can create a profile on Upwork and search through thousands of posts from people looking for proofreaders.
 Additionally, if you’re working from home as a proofreader, you can deduct many household items from your taxes.
-Just remember that you’ll need to keep a diligent record of your work items and hours.
+Just remember that you’ll need to keep a diligent record of your work expenses and hours.

 4. Open an Amazon Storefront

-The online retail giant Amazon now enables entrepreneurs to create a storefront on its website.
-If you have a product to offer, you can set up a seller account with Amazon and maximize access to 210 million unique monthly visitors.
+The online retail giant Amazon enables entrepreneurs to create storefronts on its website.
+If you have a product to offer, you can set up a seller account with Amazon and potentially access 5.7 billion worldwide visitors.

 There are sometimes fees associated with Amazon’s services, so you’ll have to research the options and decide what works best for you.
-Additionally, you’ll need to plan to handle shipping yourself, unless you go all in and use the Fulfillment by Amazon service.
+Additionally, you’ll need to handle shipping yourself unless you go all in and use the Fulfillment by Amazon service.